jlpteaching/dinocpu/documentation/single-stepping.md

 There may be more in the future.

 - `single-cycle`: The single cycle DINO CPU
-- `five-cycle`: The five stage pipelined DINO CPU without forwarding or hazards (private only)
 - `pipelined`: The fully pipelined DINO CPU with forwarding and hazard detection

 # Adding a new test